Author: Sherryl Andria

 Pork Steak with Salad and Corn

 We started off this year with a hit recipe that is drool worthy.
 The pork steak after baking was nicely roasted with its juices full of flavor and taste.
 The combination with a healthy salad and corn is definitely something that one should always have.
 Its very simple to prepare especially during weekends for a large group of people.
-You could also add some rice to the serving if you like.
+You can also add some rice to the serving if you like.

 Preparation time: 10 minutes